 A pro tip: You can make every light source hard or soft

-What does that mean: It means that your light loss between 1 meter and 2 meter distance from your light source will be a fourth means you get only 25% of the light intensity at the 2 meter benchmark.
-At 3 meters you are getting only 11% of the light, at 4 meter you get only 6% and so on.
+What does that mean: It means that your light loss between 1 meter and 2-meter distance from your light source will be a fourth means you get only 25% of the light intensity at the 2-meter benchmark.
+At 3 meters you are getting only 11% of the light, at 4 meters you get only 6,25%, and so on.

 How can you use this for your food photography?

-Usually it’s a better idea to put some kind of diffusion in front of your light if your goal is to soften it.
-Depending on what kind of diffusion you are using you will loose light too.
+Usually, it’s a better idea to put some kind of diffusion in front of your light if your goal is to soften it.
+Depending on what kind of diffusion you are using you will lose light too.

-But knowing that you can change the quality and intensity of light just by pulling your light back is a good option to have in mind and can sometimes do the trick.
+But knowing that you can change the quality and intensity of light just by pulling your light back.
+Often that’s a good option to have in mind and can sometimes do the trick.
 For sure, you will find a use for that one day.

 The same trick can be reversed.
-If you have a very soft light bring it very close to your subject and it will turn a ugly harsh light.
+If you have very soft light, bring it very close to your subject and it will turn into an ugly harsh light.
 Sometimes knowing this is useful too to adjust your light.

 HOW TO USE A SNOOT FOR FOOD PHOTOGRAPHY was written by EasyFoodPhotography founder and editor Alex Fuchs.
 Alex loves photography and good heavy stoner rock music.
 His food styling skills are restricted, but he is working on that.
 When people approach him saying “You can’t do that” his maxim is always: I’ll do it in a minute.
 He loves to be challenged.
 Follow his Instagram feed.
 You read “How to use a snoot for food photography”.